Max Stops per Route Constraint – Route Planning Business Rule

 To plan routes with the Max Stops per Route constraint, first, go to Plan New Route from the navigation menu.

 After that, adjust the following route optimization settings:

 - Go to the Optimization tab;

 - Select Multiple Drivers Route optimization type so that the system can automatically plan and optimize more than one route if needed;

 - Choose where to end the route(s) after the last stop is visited and serviced.

 Next, use the corresponding fields for defining the maximum number of routes that can be created from the imported addresses and the maximum time duration (DD:HH:MM) for each created route.

-To learn more about using the Routes Map for moving stops between different routes, visit this page.
+Learn more about how to use the Routes Map for moving stops between different routes.